XplicitRecAI/XplicitRecAI/README.md

   Supports advanced GPU acceleration, threading, network limits, and more.

 - 🧠 **Custom Model Support**
-  Train your own detection model using Class 0 = “ussy”, Class 1 = “ating”.
+  Train your own detection model using Class 0 = "*ussy", Class 1 = "*ating".

 - 🔐 **Privacy First**
   No accounts, no cloud, no tracking.
 Your unique Fingerprint ID handles licensing.